infoSystemsAnalysisDesign/BinderApplication/README.md

 # BinderApplication
-This is the branch Madelyn is working in to prevent pnightmares with the master branch.
+This is the branch Madelyn is working in to prevent nightmares with the master branch.